openharmony/docs/en/application-dev/application-models/arkts-ui-widget-event-router.md

   }
   ```

 - The UIAbility receives the router event and obtains parameters.
-It then starts the page specified in the received message.
+It then starts the page specified by **params**.

   ```ts
   import UIAbility from '@ohos.app.ability.UIAbility';